paulrobertlloyd/nhsnotes/app/posts/week-3-office-days.md

 Our director [Rachel Hope](https://www.linkedin.com/in/rachel-hope-13a73a193/) gave us all a great reminder that our mission is about improving health outcomes, and not about products, services or technology.

 I was also pleased to see a great slide about working in the open.
-I hope to both demonstrate this and get the value from seeing the work of others.
+I hope to both demonstrate this and benefit from seeing the work of others.

 We also had a (virtual) ‘all hands’ later in the week with the wider portfolio of digital prevention services, with a rapid-fire introduction from all the product managers.